 Liverpool's Shaqiri completes €6m move to Lyon on three-year deal

-Liverpool midfielder Xherdan Shaqiri has completed his move to Lyon on a €6 million (£5m/$7m), three-year deal, plus add-ons.
+Liverpool midfielder Xherdan Shaqiri has completed his move to Lyon on a €6 million (£5m/$7m) three-year deal.

 Editors' Picks